m0g13r/playlistmanager-for-mpv/README.md

 right click = add to Favorites

-A-Z is also sorting the internal playlist
+Toggle Sort - is also sorting the internal playlist

 selecting a group from dropdown sets selected group lists on top of internal playlist